BOLDInnovationGroup/mapply-wordpress-plugin/readme.txt

 * This is the first version of Mapply for WordPress

 == Upgrade Notice ==

+= 1.2.1 =
+* Removed check for API prefix.
+The prefix is now required when the key is saved.

 = 1.2 =
 * Remove database when user uninstalls